redbrick/open-governance/documents/Constitution.md

 **6.20** The Events Officer shall have the responsibility of organising all receptions and events held by the Society.

-**6.21** First Year Liaison Officer shall work with the Committee to make the Society more accessible for first year students.
-As part of this they will work closely with the Events Officers, Public Relations Officer and Helpdesk where applicable.
+**6.21** The First Year Representative shall work with the Committee to make the Society more accessible for first-year students.
+As part of this, they will work closely with the Events Officers, Public Relations Officer and Helpdesk where applicable.

 **6.22** The Ordinary Member shall be an assisting figure within the Society.
 They shall be be involved in assisting other Committee Members in their duties and the organisation and running of events.